fubark/cyber/docs/hugo/content/docs/toc/type-system.md

 ```

 ### `auto` declarations.
-The `auto` declaration infers the type of the assigned value and initializes the variable with the same type.
+The `auto` declaration creates a new variable with the type inferred from the initializer.
 > _Planned Feature_
 ```cy
 -- Initialized as an `int` variable.